Utility Day – Fall 2026

-Utility Day by Forgent Power is the essential learning and collaboration day that brings utility decision makers together to learn how to move the energy industry forward.
+Utility Day by Forgent Power is the essential learning and collaboration day that brings utility decision makers together to learn how to advance the energy industry.

 Over the course of the day, participants will review key design options, material selections, performance requirements and applicable industry standards used to develop effective utility transformer specifications.
 The workshop also examines final manufacturing-stage testing, comparing major standards and approaches, including Factory Acceptance Testing (FAT) and field testing, to understand how compliance, reliability and performance are verified.

-In addition, each attending utility will receive a free-of-cost pilot distribution transformer (up to 3750KVA), customized to the utility’s standard.
+In addition, each attending utility will receive a free-of-cost pilot distribution transformer (up to 2,000 kVA), customized to the utility’s standard.

 The day concludes with an in-depth, hands-on walkthrough of the transformer manufacturing process, highlighting our commitment to safety, quality and craftsmanship at every stage of production.